telepresenceio/telepresence/faqs.md

 ** What components get installed in the cluster when running Telepresence?**

-A single Traffic Manager service is deployed in the default namespace within your cluster, and this manages resilient intercepts and connections between your local machine and the cluster.
+A single Traffic Manager service is deployed in the `ambassador` namespace within your cluster, and this manages resilient intercepts and connections between your local machine and the cluster.

 A Traffic Agent container is injected per pod that is being intercepted.
 The first time a deployment is intercepted all pods associated with this deployment will be restarted with the Traffic Agent automatically injected.